Give us a call

 Lakeside

-Located in Cape Range National Park is the hidden treat that is Lakeside Beach.
-If you're looking to set yourself up for a day on the beach, snorkelling, fishing, scuba diving, and picnicking, then this is the spot to settle down.
-The flat, clear waters make it easy to search for colourful fish, sea turtles and anemones, plus the large coral bommies at the bottom of the ocean attract larger marine creatures.
-Be sure to check the tide and current level before visiting so you can have the safest and most enjoyable day.
+Also located in Cape Range National Park is the hidden treat that is Lakeside Beach.
+If you're looking to set yourself up for a day on the beach, snorkelling, fishing, scuba diving, and picnicking, then this is the perfect spot.
+The calm, clear waters make it easy to see colourful fish, sea turtles and anemones, plus the large coral bommies at the bottom of the ocean attract larger marine creatures.
+Be sure to check the tide and current level before visiting so you can have a safe, enjoyable day.

 Bills Bay